-During the programme you will master an academic educational scientific and systematic approach.
+During the program, you will master an academic educational scientific and systematic approach.
 You will acquire and further develop theoretical knowledge of:

 - instruction design, including